 Washing your face isn't the only preventative measure to take against the accumulation of face mites.
 Garshick says, "It is always important to remember to wash your sheets regularly to ensure a clean environment for your skin."
 Peredo suggests washing bedding on the highest setting to make sure you're killing any mites that might have embedded in your pillowcases.

 Turegano suggests using silk pillowcases to help prevent the spread of microbes, and Peredo agrees.
 "I recommend a non-absorbent fabric bedding to help prevent the spread of face mites," she says, noting silk can help minimize the absorption oil and dirt on the skin.

 Control Oil Production on Your Face

-One of the best ways to control oil production on your face is to use tea tree oil, which has a host of bacteria-fighting properties to help rid the face of excess sebum.
+One of the best ways to control oil production on your face is to use products with tea tree oil, which has a host of bacteria-fighting properties to help rid the face of excess sebum.
 "Tea tree oil is known to have antibacterial, anti-fungal, and anti-inflammatory properties that help kill existing eggs and control the spread," explains Peredo.

 Add Sulfur to Your Cleansing Routine